Bayer in $66 billion bet that farmers will back linked-up supplies

 The idea of integrating different farm products has been around for a while, but has a patchy record.

-Switzerland's Syngenta has pursued it since 2011, with some success in emerging markets in Asia and South America, but less in the all-important North American market.
+Switzerland's Syngenta (SYNN.S) has pursued it since 2011, with some success in emerging markets in Asia and South America, but less in the all-important North American market.

 That depressed its share price to a point where it became a bid target - first for Monsanto and then, after that failed, ChemChina, which agreed a takeover deal last year.